KovacevicAleksa/BookingEvents/README.md

   - **Bcrypt**: Library for hashing passwords.
   - **dotenv**: Module for loading environment variables from a `.env` file.
   - **Node Limits**: Module for managing file uploads and request limits.
+  - **JWT (jsonwebtoken)**: Library for handling authentication with JSON Web Tokens.

 - **Frontend:**
   - **React**: JavaScript library for building user interfaces.
   - **Tailwind CSS**: Utility-first CSS framework for styling components.

 - **DevOps:**
   - **Docker**: Containerization platform for creating and managing containers.
   - **Kubernetes**: Container orchestration platform for automating deployment, scaling, and operations.
   - **Nginx**: Web server and reverse proxy for handling requests and providing additional security.

+- **Test:**
+  - **Jest**: A testing framework used for writing and executing tests.
+  - **@testing-library/react**: A library for testing React components, which allows rendering components.
+  - **@testing-library/jest-dom**: An extension for Jest that adds useful matchers for testing DOM elements.
+  - **supertest**: A library that allows making HTTP requests in tests and verifying responses.

 ## Start the application